 FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

-Sagittarius THEMES: Freedom, Knowledge, Truth, Adventure, Luck, Ethics.
+Freedom, Knowledge, Truth, & Justice.
 The Ghoul (Cooper Howard).
 Lucy, Maximus, and Norm all built on the Sagittarius Archetype in one way or another . . .

-Contains SPOILERS for season one — I haven’t yet seen season two.
-I think this article will make a LOT more sense if you have already seen the show.
+Contains SPOILERS for seasons one and two.
+I think this article will make a LOT more sense if you have already seen the first season.

 The Story

 Tim Cain designed the Fallout game.
 Based on his name and where he lives, he might be my cousin.
-I hope so.
-He created the foundation for everything Fallout.
+There is a lot of loose talk in this show about cousins.
+Cain created the foundation for everything Fallout.
 Some say it’s the best RPG (Role-Playing Game) ever made.
 The whole concept is deeply creative.

 Whatever else Fallout is, it is also a critique of militarism, war, and factionalism.
 That is what Cain says.
 The loss of truth, choice, transparency, and freedom is the result of that.
 As it happens, those are Sagittarius themes, too.

-A few people make all the decisions for everyone else, and The People did not choose the deciders.
+In Fallout, a few people make all the decisions for everyone else and use their factions and inventive weapons of destruction and control to enforce them, and The People did not choose the deciders.

 Cain says Fallout is not about the brutal, uncaring dominance of corporate capitalist culture.
 Sure, Timmy.
 Whatever you say, cousin.
-It seems fitting that the American creator doesn’t see that part somehow; it’s so built in that it becomes invisible.
+It seems fitting that the American creator doesn’t see that part; it’s so ingrained in us that it becomes invisible.

 But not to Nolan.